Conquest of Shu by Wei: Deng Ai's detour

-When he was at Yinping, Deng Ai came up with the idea of taking a shortcut through Deyang Village to Fu County that would lead them to an area about 100 li west of Jiange and about 300 li from the Shu capital Chengdu.
+When he was at Yinping, Deng Ai came up with the idea of taking a shortcut through Deyang Village that would lead them to an area about 100 li west of Jiange and about 300 li from the Shu capital Chengdu.
 His idea was to lure Jiang Wei to send reinforcements from Jiange to Fu County and weaken Jiange's defences; if Jiang Wei did not send reinforcements, Fu County would be isolated and easily conquered.

 Zhong Hui approved Deng Ai's idea and even ordered his subordinate Tian Zhang (田章) to join Deng Ai on the expedition.
 Some time between 18 November and 17 December 263, (Note: Deng Ai's biography in the Sanguozhi recorded that he took the shortcut in the 10th month of the 4th year of the Jingyuan era of Cao Huan's reign.
 This month corresponds to 18 November to 17 December 263 in the Gregorian calendar.)
 Deng Ai led a strike force from Yinping through the shortcut, bypassing the west of Jiange and heading straight towards Jiangyou.
 The shortcut covered a distance of more than 700 li and cut across mountainous terrain.
 Deng Ai and his men had to construct several bridges along the way.
 The mountains were high and the valleys were deep, which made the journey extremely dangerous.
 After some time, they were completely cut off from their supply train.
 Deng Ai wrapped himself in a large piece of felt and rolled down the mountain.
 His men climbed trees and scaled cliffs in single file.
 Along the way, they encountered three groups of Shu ambushers, defeated them and destroyed their camps.
 Deng Ai let Tian Zhang lead the vanguard and clear the path.
 Deng Ai and his vanguard showed up at Jiangyou.
 Ma Miao (馬邈), the Shu-appointed administrator of Jiangyou, gave up resistance and surrendered to Deng Ai.